 - Resignation.
 An PHiT Board member or Nominating Committee member may resign at anytime upon written notice to the PHiT President and the Academy’s Executive Director.
 Unless otherwise specified in the written notice, the resignation shall be effective upon delivery to the PHiT President, Director of Member Relations, or the Academy’s Executive Director.

 - Failure to Attend Executive Committee Meetings.
-A member of the Executive Committee (in the absence of extenuating circumstances communicated in writing to the PHiT President, or to the Vice President in the event of the President’s absence) absent from three (3) consecutive Executive Committee meetings, shall be deemed to resign his/her position on the PHiT Board and Executive Committee.
+A member of the Executive Committee (in the absence of extenuating circumstances communicated in writing to the PHiT President, or to the Vice President in the event of the President’s absence) absent from three (3) consecutive Executive Committee/Board meetings, shall be deemed to resign his/her/their position on the PHiT Board and Executive Committee.
 For purposes of this paragraph, “extenuating circumstances” which would excuse an individual’s absence from three (3) consecutive meetings would include, without limitation, circumstances beyond an individual’s control such as personal or family illness or an emergency.
 Any question regarding whether an absence should be excused based on extenuating circumstances, shall be resolved by the President (or by the Vice President in the event of the President’s absence).

 SECTION H. VACANCIES.
 The Academy shall fill any vacancies occurring in the PHiT Board for any reason, after consultation with the PHiT President (or Vice President in the event the vacancy is in the President’s seat).
 The Academy shall appoint a qualified Member to fill a vacancy for the unexpired term left by the predecessor.